theartifice/basicmatrix/README.md

 # Basic Matrix Class

-This project is a arithmetic class for matrix algebra.
+This project is a arithmetic class for matrix algebra in Python.
 The package is also practice for OOP.
 The package features filling, shape and operations like dot product, addition and subtraction.

 # Required Installation